15jarom/SF-Rent/.ipynb_checkpoints/Instructions-checkpoint.md

-# SF-Rent: Homework 5
-## Below are the instructions for creating a program that will show the relationship between neighborhoods, rent price, and sale price in the San Fransisco area.

-## Housing Rental Analysis for San Francisco
+# Housing Rental Analysis for San Francisco

 In this challenge, your job is to use your data visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.

-### Instructions
+## Instructions

 Use the `san_francisco_housing.ipynb` notebook to visualize and analyze the real-estate data.